Waragul (Dingoes) / wild dogs

 - guardian animals.

-A pest animal controller is employed within the ACT Government to undertake control in specific areas.
+The ACT Government employs a pest animal controller to carry out control in specific areas.

 Research and updates to plans, legislation and management

 Scientific groups and academics have different views about Waragul.
 Research is ongoing about how these animals live and interact with other species.
-Better ways to monitor Waragul to support management goals are being implemented across Namadgi National Park, in both core (non-control) areas and in the buffer zone where the park adjoins rural properties.
-While policy work is taking place there will be no changes to the way Waragul are managed in the ACT.
+The ACT Government monitors Waragul to support management goals across Namadgi National Park in:

 Advice for encounters